mapping-elections/site/_maps/meae.congressional.congress15.ny.county.md

 <!--/html_preserve-->
 :::

-New York elected five Federalists and twenty-one Democratic-Republicans to the Fifteenth Congress.
+New York elected five Federalists and twenty-two Democratic-Republicans to the Fifteenth Congress.

 New York used a district system for electing members to Congress.
-Districts 1, 2, 15, 20, and 21 elected two representatives each.
+Districts 1, 2, 12, 15, 20, and 21 elected two representatives each.

 In 1817, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.uscongress4.special.1817)